 VIDEO_MINUTES

-The total number of minutes that video was enabled by the participant in the meeting.
+The total number of minutes that video is enabled by the participant in the meeting.

 CLIENT